 In the recordings, students describe the sound of gunshots that they still can’t shake from their memories.
 A teacher talks about hiding dozens of students in an equipment room.
 A mother and father talk about a child who never came home.

-Photographer and Marjory Stoneman Douglas alumnus Ian Witlen said he created the exhibit to be an apolitical account of what people experienced that day.
+Photographer and Marjory Stoneman Douglas alumnus Ian Witlen said he created the exhibition to be an apolitical account of what people experienced that day.
 It’s also meant to be a tool that helps this community and others heal from the effects of mass shootings.

-The “Anguish in the Aftermath” exhibit will be featured at the Coral Springs Museum of Art through Nov.
+The “Anguish in the Aftermath” exhibition will be featured at the Coral Springs Museum of Art through Nov.
 9. Witlen then hopes to take it across the state and eventually to other communities that have suffered mass shootings.

-The exhibit is a prime example why our Fundholders support Art of Community – one of the 10 Issues That Matter most to Broward’s future.
+The exhibition is a prime example why our Fundholders support Art of Community – one of the 10 Issues That Matter most to Broward’s future.
 The arts help us heal during difficult times.
 They connect neighbors.
 Our Fundholders recognize that the arts are vital to a vibrant and healthy future for Broward.

 Helen and Frank Stoykov Charitable Endowment Fund